arghanath007/Django/Django.md

 > Creating a form for the Project model.
 This is a way to create a form based on a particular model. '__all__' means that django is going to generate a field for every available attribute in the 'Project' model.

+**from django.contrib.auth.forms import UserCreationForm**

+> This is basically a model form based around the user and it's designed to actually add a user to the database.

 # Resources

 ## Django Model Form: